How to Handle Double Booking Scheduling Mishaps Like a Pro

 Plus, new customers can book services directly through your website or social media, while you stay in control of your availability.

-4. Send booking confirmations and automated reminders
+5. Send booking confirmations and automated reminders

 Sending booking confirmations helps you maintain an accurate and up-to-date schedule.
-They ensure you and your customer see the same scheduled appointment date and time, reducing the risk of accidental double bookings.
+They ensure both you and your customer see the same scheduled appointment date and time, reducing the risk of accidental double bookings.

-Originally published October 2nd, 2020.
-Last updated on January 10th, 2024.
+Originally published in January 2024.
+Last updated on October 1, 2024.

 Join over 200k service professionals that trust Jobber